lil-evil/smoldb/README.md

 Sqlite file

 ### `smoldb.cache`
-If cache is activated, store all cached datas
+If cache is activated, store all cached data

 ### `smoldb.options`
 options provided to smoldb.
 Do not modify